 - Hochschulreife: The institution will compare your qualifications to Austrian standards before admitting you to a study programme.
-You have to present proof that you have completed your secondary level education; if necessary, you will have to complete additional classes (among others, language skills: Admission to a study programme usually requires a language level of B2, for some programmes even C2).
+You have to present proof that you have completed your secondary level education; if necessary, you will have to complete additional classes (among others, language skills: Admission to a study programme usually requires a language level of at least B2, for some programmes up to C2).

 - Some study programmes require entrance exams.

 - Admission to a master's degree requires a bachelor's degree or diploma degree from the same academic field.